-Getting a jump on everyone else means getting through some of the more popular rides without major lines.
+Getting a jump on everyone else means getting through some of the best rides without major lines.
 Maximize your time by planning ahead.
 Know where you are heading to before you even get there.
-Don’t be one of those bozos hovering over a map figuring out where to go, every minute counts.
+Don't be one of those bozos hovering over a map figuring out where to go, every minute counts.

 Another way to avoid lines is to use the FASTPASS reservations system.
 It works just like Disneyland and Disneyworld in that it allows you to go to the front of the line at a reserved time.
 You should be aware that some of the rides aren't on the FASTPASS system so you may want to head there first.

 After a long morning of rides, you can always head back to your room to have a petit dodo midday and miss all the lunch hour craziness.
 I recommend saving your money for a nice dinner and drinks by having a picnic in your room or somewhere nearby.
 There is a huge shopping center at Val d'Europe with an Auchan (like a Target or small Walmart with groceries) a perfect spot for picking up picnic supplies, or wine/champagne to celebrate your “I-made-it-through-a-day-at-Disneyland-without-kids!”

 If you want to stay in the park for lunch you CAN take picnics (some guidebooks say you can't).
 Of course, there is plenty of food to eat and you can save a lot of money by doing a meal plan (here is a complete guide covering meal plans in the park).

 In the afternoon hit the park again and enjoy every minute of it.
 Relish the feeling of choosing what you want to do and where you want to go.
 Observe children throwing fits and be thankful you aren't dealing with that for the day.
 Smile at the children who are having a wonderful time…as you pass them on your way to your next activity.

 When dinner comes around you can find a dining in an oceanliner-like ambiance at the Restaurant des Stars inside the park.